Add custom page headers to a workbook

 2. In the editor panel, under Settings, select Workbook settings.

-3. Open the Layout settings.
+3. Open the Workbook navigation section.

-5. In the confirmation modal, click Confirm.
+5. In the confirmation modal, select Confirm.

 The workbook page tabs are hidden, and the navigation element is the only way to navigate the workbook.